shuntingyard/Xwings/README.md

 # Xwings 🦀🚀

-Oxidized ideas about Twitter before it became X 🤷
+My oxidized ideas about Twitter before it became `X` 🤷